karlduino/CO2monitorWifi/README.md

 (including time stamps) to a google spreadsheet using a google form.

-The version of ESP32 I bought is I think called
+The version of ESP32 I bought is the
 [DOIT DevKit-v1](https://testzdoc.zerynth.com/reference/boards/doit_esp32/docs/).
 It has 30 pins, holes at the corners for mounting, and a micro-USB connector.
 It's a bit wider and longer than the